AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/manage-permissions/map-group-adh.md

 # Step 3B: Map a group to an AVEVA Data Hub role

-Assign an existing AVEVA Connect group to a Data Hub role to control what actions users assigned to this group can take in AVEVA Data Hub.
+Assign an existing AVEVA Connect group to an AVEVA Data Hub role to control what actions users assigned to this group can take in AVEVA Data Hub.

 To assign an existing AVEVA Connect group to a Data Hub role: